codingjlu/a-e/README.md

 ```sh
 npm i a-ejs
 ```
-*If importing or using commonjs sytax, simply go `import "a-ejs"` or `require("a-ejs")` without asigning a variable.
+*If importing or using commonjs sytax, simply go `import "a-ejs"` or `require("a-ejs")` without assigning a variable.
 There's no exports.*

 And that's it for the setup.